sounddrill31/Auto-Adapt/README.md

 These scopes are necessary to allow the workflow to clone repositories, fork repositories if needed, push changes, and interact with GitHub Actions workflows.

+Save the token as a github secret(for actions) called "PAT" without the quotes.

 ## How It Works

 1. **Clone Scripts**: The workflow clones the necessary scripts from the LMODroid infrastructure(or my backup mirror).